 Does Exness support the zero-cut system?

 Yes, Exness supports the zero-cut system for all account types, and it applies to all tradable instruments.
-Furthermore, since Exness’s stop-out level is set at a 0% maintenance margin, proper risk management allows you to trade with minimal risk while aiming for significant profits.
+Furthermore, since Exness’s stop-out level is set at a 0% maintenance margin, proper risk management allows you to trade with the aim of generating significant profits while minimizing risk.

 Read more